Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Guy Gilboa-Dalal

-Guy Gilboa-Dalal is another attendee of the Nova music festival who was taken by Hamas fighters on October 7.
+Guy Gilboa-Dalal was also taken from the Nova music festival on October 7.

-Raised in Alfei Menashe on the western edge of the central West Bank, he had a huge admiration for Japanese culture and anime, and had planned a trip to visit, the Hostages and Missing Families Forum Headquarters said.
+Raised in Alfei Menashe on the western edge of the central West Bank, he had a huge admiration for Japanese culture and anime, and had planned a trip to visit, the Forum said.

 Matan Angrest